Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 ```

 ### setOnLuas(varName:String, value:Dynamic, ?ignoreSelf:Bool = false, ?exclusions:Array\<String\> = null):Void
 Sets a saved global variable to currently running Lua scripts only.
-Either it sets the saved variable with a new value or initializes the creation of a variable with the inherit value.
+Either it sets the saved variable with a new value or initializes the creation of a variable with the inherent value.
 If the said saved variable currently doesn't exists.

 - `varName` - The saved global variable to set a new value to or unique name to inherit.
 - `value` - The new value to be set to or inherit from.